Updated: May 30

-Looks like you’re planning a trip to Ladakh this time and searching for useful and practical info, Since you’re here to know more about the Internet and Mobile Network connectivity in Ladakh, lets not waste our time and start digging in.
+Looks like you’re planning a trip to Ladakh this time and searching for useful and practical info, Since you’re here to know more about the MOBILE NETWORK IN LEH ‑LADAKH & INTERNET CONNECTIVITY, lets not waste our time and start digging in.
 You need to keep in mind that mobile network and Internet connectivity are fairly limited in this region.

 Indeed, when it comes to communication in Ladakh, it is a bit tricky… You need to be ready for long periods without any mobile phone connectivity and Internet access, especially when you travel to remote areas of Ladakh.

 Given below are some tips to stay connected with your families and friends during your trip in Ladakh.